khalido/blog/content/post/sml-meetup-2018-08-08.md

 - RL models are simulation agnostic, but transition from simulation to the real world can be extremely troublesome
   - continually review simulators
   - where are the reward predictions going wrong

+q & a

+- How do you reward differnt/multiple objectives?
+  - for a wide range of objectives, scale up rewards at different levels - example reward individual contract signings and also bigger level revenue goals
+- is RL limited by the complexity of the simulation?
+  - some things can be simulated by very simple things like graphs written in python - sims don't have to be complex and visual
+- arbitary rewards can cause problems - whats a good fix?
+  - its a hot area - ppl are figuring out best utility functions for rewards

 # [Alex Long](https://www.linkedin.com/in/alex-long-rl/): Deep Reinforcement Learning (Deep-RL)